CreativeCodingLab/NeuroCave/README.md

 NeuroCave is available [here](https://creativecodinglab.github.io/NeuroCave/) for online testing.
 An article introducing NeuroCave is acccepted to Network Neuroscience, available [here](https://doi.org/10.1162/NETN_a_00044).

-# Acknowledgment

-NeuroCave Project members:
+# NeuroCave Project members

-Johnson Keiriz, Olu Ajilore, and Alex D. Leow (University of Illinois at Chicago); Liang Zhan (University of Wisconsin-Stout); Angus Forbes (University of California, Santa Cruz).
+- Johnson Keiriz, Olu Ajilore, and Alex D. Leow (University of Illinois at Chicago);

+- Liang Zhan (University of Wisconsin-Stout);

+- Angus Forbes (University of California, Santa Cruz).

 Software development was led by Johnson Keiriz, extending the prior work of Conte et al.'s BRAINtrinsic tool.
 Johnson Keirez is a member